quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_ack_delay irrespective of the packet number spaces in which losses are established.

-This duration is intended to allow a sender to use initial PTOs for aggressive probing, as TCP does with Tail Loss Probe (TLP; see {{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout (RTO; see {{?RFC5681}}).
+This duration allows a sender to send enough packets, including some in response to PTO expiration, as TCP does with Tail Loss Probe ({{RACK}}), before establishing persistent congestion, as TCP does with a Retransmission Timeout ({{?RFC5681}}).

 The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is approximately equivalent to two TLPs before an RTO in TCP.

 This design uses an explicit duration instead of consecutive PTO events since the PTO timer is restarted every time an ack-eliciting packet is sent.
-An application that trickles data restarts the PTO timer repeatedly, preventing the PTO timer from expiring for a potentially long period of time.
+An application that sends data with silence periods can restart the PTO timer every time it sends, potentially preventing the PTO timer from expiring for a long period of time.
 A consequence of this design is that persistent congestion can be established without the occurrence of any PTOs.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Prior to an RTT sample, the duration cannot be